 Real Estate is a visual industry, inherently.
 Any average buyer wants to see the house they consider buying.
 And, in the age of technology, you don't need the physical presence to grab the customer's attention.
 Real Estate Video Marketing has revolutionized the real estate business.
 No wonder, real estate listings receive 400% more replies with a video.

 A video can be used to explain the basics of a property without missing out the key aspects.
 Unlike images, which can be highly misleading, videos give a virtual tour to the client.
-And allows the realtor to use creative templates to showcase the best features of a property.
+And allows the realtor to use creative templates to showcase the best features of a property or real estate investment

 - Why is Real Estate Video Marketing Important?